projectcontour/contour/design/ingressroute-design.md

 ## Reporting status

-Because the presence of semantically valid object is not proof that it will be
+Because the presence of semantically valid object is not proof that it will be used

 ## IngressRoutes only dispatch to services in the same namespace